 The BP MS 150 is a two-day fundraising bike ride organized by the National MS Society South Central Region.
-The BP MS 150 is the largest of the 100 Bike MS events in the United States with 13,000 cyclists and 3,500 volunteers with countless spectators along the route and at the finish line in Austin.
-Over sixty thousand people participate and contribute to this event each year making it one of the largest charity bike rides in North America.
+The Houston-to-Austin BP MS 150 is the largest of the 100 Bike MS events in the United States with 13,000 cyclists, 3,500 volunteers and countless spectators along the route and at the finish line.
+Over sixty thousand people participate and contribute to this event each year, making it one of the largest charity bike rides in North America.

 What role does CERT play?

 CERT volunteers from counties across the ride route control cyclist flow in and out of the seventeen breakpoints (rest stops).
 CERT Breakpoint Controllers (BPCs) operate under the Incident Command Structure and span of control as if they were deployed in response to an event.
 CERT BPCs provide a safe environment for all cyclists using the breakpoints.
 Not only by directing traffic flow but by also setting up the systems to accomplish these tasks.
 Breakpoint Managers and BPC Team Leads work together in determining how best to design and implement the safety features in each unique breakpoint.
 CERT BPCs then staff these features and provide a safe, orderly, entrance and egress for all participating cyclists.
 Community Emergency Response Teams have been involved for eight years in the ride, and during that time have upgraded their area of responsibility and received praise from Multiple Sclerosis and their safety peers.